 Whatever your reason, you will need some long term goals to stay motivated and to keep improving.

-Set Your First Time Goals
+Set Your First Short Term Goals

-Now with Scott, his goals will be quite similar to most people because these are what most people should set.
+Now with Scott, his goals will be quite similar to most people because these are what most people set.
 Only you can really determine your goals and what you will need to see as you progress.

-But In Scott’s case some of his goals might be:
+But In Scott’s case, some of his goals might be:

 - Research and select a favorite song that has easy parts to learn

-- Select and practice your first chords.
+- Select and work on your first chords.

 - See considerable progress with chords in 4 weeks.